tersesystems/echopraxia-ammonite-example/README.md

 This is an [Ammonite](http://ammonite.io/) script that demonstrates how you can use [Echopraxia](com/tersesystems/echopraxia-plusscala) to control logging dynamically while the script is running.

+The documentation for scripting is [here](https://github.com/tersesystems/echopraxia#dynamic-conditions-with-scripts).
 The [watch service](https://github.com/tersesystems/echopraxia#watched-scripts) will monitor the tweakflow file and recompile if it sees it has been touched.

 The script uses Tweakflow, which is a secure embedded language.
 If you want to play around with Tweakflow, this is a good place to start.